 - Reddish rashes and others

-Not always all the symptoms are present, so it is not necessary to wait for them to appear to determine the disease.
+All the symptoms aren’t always present, so it is not necessary to wait for them to appear to determine the disease.
 These discomforts usually go away on their own after a week.

 What to do if my child gets infected?